 Celebrate America’s birthday with the Wheeling Symphony at four locations across the West Virginia.
 The Weirton Event Center in Weirton, Canaan Valley State Park in Davis, the Clarksburg Amphitheater in Clarksburg, and the Wheeling Heritage Port in Wheeling are hosting free concerts of patriotic songs that will life your spirits.
 You’ll enjoy an evening of great music and food, then finish this patriotic event with fireworks that will dazzle you.

 Known as having one of the best celebrations in the state, the festivities go on all week long in Alderson, West Virginia.
-Named the No. 1 Fireworks Show by WV Living, there is a free gospel sing sponsored by the Alderson River of Life Church of God, a 5K Run for Snacks Race, cornhole tournament, baking contest, horse show, hot dog eating contest, ice cream social, July 4th banquet, water events, kid’s bike race, rodeo, car show, parade, and fireworks display.
-There’s something for everyone all week long.
+Named the No. 1 Fireworks Show by WV Living, there is a free gospel sing sponsored by the Alderson River of Life Church of God, a 5K Run for Snacks Race, corn hole tournament, baking contest, horse show, Stuart’s Hot Dawg Eating Contest, ice cream social, July 4 banquet, water events, tug of war, rodeo, car show, parade, and plenty more.
+To top it off there is a Grand Fireworks Display on July 4 just after 10 p.m.
+There’s something for everyone all week long!

 Beat the summertime blues and join the celebration of our nation’s birthday at the Ripley Believes in America, also known as “the USA’s largest small town Independence Day Celebration.”
-Festivities begin early in the week with special concerts, historic presentations, and a sock hop at the courthouse.
-July 4 activities start with a Pancake Breakfast at Calvary Methodist Church at 7 a.m.
-Later in the day, you can participate in the Firecracker 2-mile Race, watch the parade, enjoy carnival rides, try treats from local food vendors, and tap your foot to America’s #1 Alabama tribute band.
-That evening’s events include more music and conclude with the grand fireworks display at 10 p.m.
+Festivities begin early in the week with special concerts, historic presentations, and much more.
+Enjoy a day of jam-packed fun on July 4 and end the day with a firework display at 10 p.m.
+On July 6, get back together for an ice cream social and some live comedy.
+Events wrap up on July 7 with a concert.

-There are so many exciting events taking place July 6th through July 8th at the West Virginia Freedom Festival in downtown Logan, West Virginia that you’ll have no trouble finding something to do.
-Logan will pay special tribute to all military personnel during the festival, and there are 2 grand fireworks displays planned.
-Additional events include a special presentation in memory of Barney Fife, the legendary small town police officer from The Andy Griffith Show, live animal shows, a car and bike show, and food vendors.
+There are so many exciting events taking place June 27 through June 29 at the West Virginia Freedom Festival in downtown Logan, West Virginia, that you’ll have no trouble finding something to do.
+Logan will pay special tribute to all military personnel during the festival, and there will be a grand fireworks display.
+Additional events include live performances, food and beverage vendors, activities for the whole family, and more!

 Looking for a great vacation idea during July 4?
 There’s no better place for a great family Fourth of July celebration of our country’s birthday than in Charleston, West Virginia.
-Since Charleston is the state capital, there is plenty of live musical entertainment including Live on the Levee.
+Since Charleston is the state capital, there are some major events taking place.
+There is live musical entertainment including the West Virginia Symphony Orchestra.
 From there, you’ll be excited to know that Charleston’s hour-long fireworks display has over 500 fireworks to amaze and dazzle visitors young and old.
-While in the capital city, you can also celebrate National Ice Cream Month by visiting Ellen’s Homemade Ice Cream, and check out the Capitol Market for some great local and regional beers.
+While in the capital city, you can also celebrate National Ice Cream Month by visiting Ellen’s Homemade Ice Cream, and check out the Black Sheep Burrito and Brews for some great local beers and burritos.
 If you like outdoor activities bring your bike and travel the Kanawha City Bike Trail along the Kanawha River.